milestonesys/mipsdk-samples-component/MultiSiteViewer/README.md

 ItemPicker component, the ImageViewerControl and PlaybackController can handle cameras, no matter what site they are located on.

-For information about login, please refer to <a href="https://doc.developer.milestonesys.com/html/index.html?base=gettingstarted/gettingstarted/intro_environments_login.html&tree=tree_4.html" target="_blank">Introduction to MIP Environments and Login</a>
+For information about login, please refer to <a href="https://doc.developer.milestonesys.com/html/index.html?base=gettingstarted/intro_environments_login.html&tree=tree_4.html" target="_top">Introduction to MIP Environments and Login</a>

 ## MIP Environment - .NET Library

 ![](MultiSiteViewer1.png)

-The above dialog adds a site and potentially all child sites known by this site using Basic authentication.
+The above dialog adds a site and potentially all child sites known by this site using Windows AD authentication.

 ![](MultiSiteViewer2.png)

-This time we add a site and potentially all child sites known by this site using current (AD) credentials.
+Here we see the same dialog after having used the Validate button.

 The options for adding child sites: